cogeotiff/rio-tiler/docs/advanced/custom_readers.md

 ### **MultiBandsReader**

-Almost as the previous `MultiBaseReader`, the `MultiBandsReader` subclasses will merge results extracted from differents assets but taking each assets as individual bands.
+Almost as the previous `MultiBaseReader`, the `MultiBandsReader` children will merge results extracted from different file but taking each file as individual bands.

+The `MultiBaseReader` has the same attributes/properties/methods as the `BaseReader`.

 Example